codeconsole/grails-plugin-sitemesh3/README.md

     }
 }
 ```
-`oss snapshots` is needed temporarily until sitemesh 3.1.0 and the plugin are officially released.
+`oss snapshots` is needed until the plugin are officially released.

 ### Step 2 -  You are done.
 Enjoy Bonus features
 Your app is now using SiteMesh 3 and is no longer using SiteMesh 2.
 NO FURTHER CHANGES NEEDED.